 The Geographic Information Science and Systems (GIS2) group at Ryerson University consists of myself and the graduate and undergraduate students whom I supervise.
 We study and develop theory, methods, tools, and applications for geospatial data analysis, decision support and participatory mapping.

-The GIS2 group is supported by research grants from NSERC and SSHRC, and is also involved in CIHR-funded research:
+The GIS2 group is supported by an NSERC research grant and was also involved in SSHRC- and CIHR-funded research:

-- Developing Spatially Explicit Methods to Enhance Geovisual Analytics and Decision Support.
-Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant, 2011-2016
+- Location, Time, and Scale in GIS-Based Multi-Criteria Decision Analysis – Advancing the Agenda.
+Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant, 2016-2021 (extended to 2023).

 - How the Geospatial Web 2.0 is Reshaping Government-Citizen Interactions.
 Social Sciences and Humanities Research Council (SSHRC), Partnership Grant, 2013-2018.
 Principal investigator Dr. Renee Sieber (McGill University).

 - Multi-Criteria Decision Analysis for Place-Based Policy-Making: Evaluating Toronto’s Neighbourhood Wellbeing Indices.
 Social Sciences and Humanities Research Council (SSHRC), Insight Development Grant, 2012-2014 (extended to 2015).

 - The Local News Project: Journalism, Geography and Urban Discourse in the Greater Toronto Area.
 Social Sciences and Humanities Research Council (SSHRC), Standard Research Grant 2011-2014 (extended to 2015).
 Principal investigator Prof. April Lindgren (Ryerson University).